megatron-lab/SimpleBlog/README.md

 # SimpleBlog App
 > A simple blog app designed with RESTful architecture.
-Users can create, read, update, or destroy blogs.
+Users can create, read, update, or delete blogs.

 ## Description
 Write a blog and have it published on the web.
-Users can write as many blogs as they want and they can create, read, update, or destroy their blogs.
+Users can write as many blogs as they want and they can create, read, update, and delete their blogs.

 ## Installation
 Instructions for running this on local server.